Fl0p/road/README.md

-# Maximum Houses Near Road - Interactive Grid Tool
+# Maximum Houses Near Road - Parametrizable Field

 An interactive web application for solving the optimal road placement problem to maximize the number of houses that can be built adjacent to the road.